 The Rotavirus replicates in the gut and infects the villi of intestines, which affect its functioning.
 It also changes the calcium sensitivity of the cells and, therefore, causes diarrheal symptoms due to inflammation of the stomach and intestine.
 It can lead to severe diarrhea.
 Treatment of this virus involves non-specific methods like management of dehydration.
 Patients are usually administered with oral hydration therapy with zinc tablets to avoid dehydration.
 If it is not well-managed, the Rotavirus can cause other complications.
-As this is a viral infection, no antibiotics work, but there are four different vaccines that prevent this gastrointestinal infection.
+As this is a viral infection, no antibiotics work, but recently four different vaccines can prevent this gastrointestinal infection.

 Marburg virus is one of two viruses from the Filovirus family.
 It is a single-stranded RNA virus of negative polarity that appears in the shape of a shepherd’s crook with coils or branches.
-It is a zootonic virus, which commonly selects fruit bats as its natural hosts.
+It is a zoonotic virus, which commonly selects fruit bats as its natural hosts.
 A cholesterol transporter protein named NPC1 is essential for infection with both the viruses of the filovirus family.
 As it enters the body, it mediates infection by binding the viral protein to the cholesterol transporter.
 The virus is known to cause viral hemorrhagic fever in humans and other primates.

-This virus is transmitted by exposure to a species of fruit bats through direct contact with the blood, body fluids and tissues.
-Initial human infection with this virus was a result of prolonged exposure to caves inhabited by bat colonies.
+This virus is transmitted by exposure to a species of fruit bats through direct contact with the blood, body fluids, and tissues.
+Initial human infection with this virus is a result of prolonged exposure to caves inhabited by bat colonies.
 Human to human transmission occurs via direct contact with body secretions and blood.
 This virus needs an incubation period of about five days.
 The initial symptoms of this infection are fever, chills, and myalgia, which later advance to maculopapular rash, nausea, vomiting, and chest pain.
-Symptoms become severe as the disease progresses and can cause jaundice, liver failure, massive hemorrhage and multi-organ dysfunction.
+Symptoms become severe as the disease progresses and can cause jaundice, liver failure, massive bleeding, and multi-organ dysfunction.

 The fatality of Marburg hemorrhagic fever is between 20-90% as the diagnosis in the early stages is usually confused with Malaria or Typhoid fever.
 Enzyme-linked assay and polymerase chain reactions are used as confirmatory tests of the Marburg virus.
 In spite of being able to confirm the disease, there are no known methods to treat it.
 Antiviral medications have proven to be ineffective while treating this disease.
 As there are no specific methods, supportive therapy is utilized to treat the symptoms.
 Supportive therapy in this disease includes balancing fluids and electrolytes in the body, maintaining blood pressure and oxygen, replacing lost blood, and treating other infections.

 Zika virus is a mosquito-borne virus.
-It is a member of the Flaviviridae family and is spread by a species of Aedes mosquito (A. aegypti).
+It is a member of the Flaviviridae family and is spread by a species of Aedes mosquito.
 This virus is related to other viral diseases like Yellow fever and Dengue and is known to occur usually in a narrow equatorial belt from Asia to Africa.
 This is a positive sense RNA that binds to the endosomal membrane of the host cell and initiates endocytosis.

 This infection is spread to humans by the bite of an Aedes mosquito in the tropical region.
 This species of mosquito is active during early morning and late afternoon as the mosquito that transmits Dengue and Yellow fever.
 The first vertebrate host of this virus was monkeys and was in a mosquito-monkey-mosquito cycle.
 The first transmission to humans was recorded in 2007 as a pandemic.
-Human to human transmission occurs through sexual contact, blood transfusion, organ transplant and also from mother to fetus.
+And human to human transmission occurs through sexual contact, blood transfusion, organ transplant, and also from mother to fetus.

 The symptoms of Zika fever are seen usually after an incubation period of 3–14 days.
 The majority of the people suffering from this disease show no symptoms.
-There are only mild symptoms like mild fever, rash, joint pain and red-eye, which usually lasts one week.
+There are only mild symptoms like mild fever, rash, joint pain, and red-eye, which usually lasts one week.
 Infection during pregnancy causes brain malformations and causes Guillain Barre Syndrome in adults by affecting the Schwann cells.
-After the onset of symptoms, it is diagnosed by testing blood, urine, saliva or other bodily fluids.
+After the onset of symptoms, it is diagnosed by testing blood, urine, saliva, or other bodily fluids.

-Human Immunodeficiency Virus
+9. Human Immunodeficiency Virus

 This virus is responsible for causing a disease known as Acquired Immunodeficiency Syndrome- AIDS, which is characterized by progressive failure of the body’s immune system.
 It infects the human immune systems cells like helper T cells and macrophages.
 As the level of T cells declines, immunity is lost, and the body becomes susceptible to various infections.

-HIV is transmitted by contact with infected bodily fluids like blood, vaginal fluids, semen or breastmilk.
+HIV is transmitted by contact with infected bodily fluids like blood, vaginal fluids, semen, or breastmilk.
 The virus has to get to the bloodstream via cuts or direct injection.
-This virus is not transmitted through bodily fluids like saliva, sweat or tears.
+This virus is not transmitted through bodily fluids like saliva, sweat, or tears.
 Infected patients will show flu-like symptoms in the early stages, which lasts for a long time.
-As the infection progresses, patients develop symptoms like diarrhea, weight loss and repeated infections.
+As the infection progresses, patients develop symptoms like diarrhea, weight loss, and repeated infections.

 Diagnosing HIV in a body is done by blood tests.
 This test is not positive for a couple of months as antigens for the virus have not been developed yet.
 Without treatment, this disease will progress towards AIDS, but with antiretroviral therapies, one can manage a healthy life.